Multimodal Large Language Models with Adaptive Preference Optimization for Sequential Recommendation: Methodology

 Moreover, NoDO adaptively integrates Gaussian noise with implicit KL divergence \citep{2023dpo} in DPO to pull high-similarity pairs closer and push hallucinated pairs apart, reducing cross-modal semantic bias.
 Finally, the revised DPO loss is presented as loss $\mathcal{L}_{\text{HaNo}}$:

 where $\tilde{\pi}_{\theta}$ and $\beta^{'}$ represent the perturbed policy model and its corresponding adaptive dynamic DPO weight, respectively.
 The two modules collaborate to help the model focus on hard examples while preserving stable cross-modal alignment, addressing our proposed challenges in MLLM-based sequential recommendation.
+Algorithm~\ref{alg:HaNoRec} presents the complete training procedure of HaNoRec.